-- 1. If using the Excel worksheets provided on our website at: http://www.rd.usda.gov/programs-services/distance-learning-telemedicine-grants.
-Please insert additional rows as needed to accommodate your Budget items.
-If using a printed form, please use additional copies as needed. - 2.
-Site Name Insert Site Name, consistent with previous worksheets, where equipment will be installed. - 3.
-Description Provide a detailed description, such as band and model number, for the equipment to be purchased. - 4.
+- 2. Site Name Insert Site Name, consistent with previous worksheets, where equipment will be installed. - 3.
+Description Provide a detailed description, such as brand and model number, for the equipment to be purchased. - 4.
 Unit Cost Provide the cost for purchasing one unit of the equipment - 5. # of Units Provide the number of units to be purchased for the site - 6.
 Extended Cost: Grant or Cash Match Provide the total amount of grant and/or cash match funds which will be used to purchase the line item. - 7.
 Extended Cost: In-Kind Match Provide the total value of the equipment which will be provided as an in-kind match. - 8.
-Place Totals of each column in the Totals boxes. - 9.
-Line A is the total of the Grant/Cash Match column and the In-Kind Match column and represents the total cost of the project - 10.
-Line B is the total amount of Cash Match contributed to the project and supported by the Leveraging Worksheet and documentation - 11.
-Line C is the total amount of In-Kind Match contributed to the project and supported by the Leveraging Worksheet and documentation. - 12.
+Place Totals of each column in the Totals boxes.
+Round total request to the nearest whole dollar amount.

+- 9. Line A is the total of the Grant/Cash Match column and the In-Kind Match column and represents the total cost of the project - 10.
+Line B is the total amount of Cash Match contributed to the project and supported by the Matching Worksheet and documentation - 11.
+Line C is the total amount of In-Kind Match contributed to the project and supported by the Matching Worksheet and documentation. - 12.
 Line D is Line A minus Line B and Line C. This should reconcile with the Grant Request on the Form SF 424 Block 18 Line a.
-Federal.

-13. Grant to Match check is the match provided on Line B + Line C divided by the grant request on Line D. This should equal a minimum of 15%.
+Federal. - 13.
+Grant to Match check is the match provided on Line B + Line C divided by the grant request on Line D. This should equal a minimum of 15%.